IBM-Bluemix-Docs/ComposeForElasticsearch/connecting-external.md

 });
 ```

-Start by creating a variable `client` and a connection using the `elasticsearch` library's `Client` prototype.
-This takes, among other parameters, a `host` key with an array value which should contain your connection strings URLs from the Overview page.
+Start by creating a variable `client` and a connection by using the `elasticsearch` library's `Client` prototype.
+This takes, among other parameters, a `host` key with an array value, which should contain your connection strings URLs from the Overview page.

 The client object implements the [wide API](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/api-reference-2-4.html).
-In this example though, you use that API to query the health of the cluster by means of the `cluster.health` call.
+In this example though, you use that API to query the health of the cluster by using the `cluster.health` call.

 ```javascript
 client.cluster.health((err, res) => {